S-Lowes/Code-Institute-MS3/TESTING.md

         1. The most recent recipes are displayed to the user.
         1. The user can also search for recipes or browse all recipes by clicking or 'Search Recipes' in navbar.
     - I would also consider making an account.
-        1. Easily achieved by clicking on register in the navbar.
+        1. Easily achieved by clicking on 'Register' in the navbar.
 - Returning Visitor
     - As a returning visitor I may be searching for the same recipe.
         1. This can be achieved by searching for the name of that recipe.